LeifMessinger/ExplicitSemanticAnalysis/README.md

 Searching things is near instantaneous after that.
 Haven't really done any performance benchmarking there.

 ### Background
 I chose the Texas State Law database because I wanted to program on something while the entirety of wikipedia was downloading and extracting.
 I'll try to run this set of programs on Wikipedia later.
 To get the links, I could have made a script that gets the links from the download page, but it was easier to make a script to make bash commands to download those links and extract them.
 I don't think those links are going to break in the next month or two.

 I used C++ at the first part because in theory it's faster.
 I can always go in and optimize it further, but it's not heat-death-of-the-universe slow, so it's good enough for now.
-The Texas State Law
+The Texas State Law `.htm` files have a `<title>`.
+Each file represents a chapter in the code book.
+I decided to use those as my documents instead of each entire code book as my document because it's more useful to the user to get a chapter than it is to get a book.
+I know a lawyer friend who could make use of this.

 I used a bash script to call that C++ program a bunch of times.
 The bash script works on the folders provided as arguments in parallel, and the C++ program scrapes the xml files in the folder in parallel.
 If you don't have 8+ cores, this might be a lot slower for you.